When two different breeds of purebred dogs are mated, they create a new breed of dog that is called a hybrid or a designer dog.

 The Rottweiler is a dog that herded cattle in the Roman empire for long trips.
 He has a lot of endurance and is built very sturdy in a medium to very large size.

 Rottweilers also pulled heavy carts laden with meat for sale as well.
-The AKC recognizes the Rottweiler breed as a ranking of number 8 in the most popular dog breeds today.
+The AKC recognizes the Rottweiler breed as a ranking number 8 among the most popular dog breeds today.

 The Chi-Weiler can be expected to be in between a large and a very small dog.
 It is a loyal and smart dog that learns commands and tricks very easily, making him easy to train.